phantasie-schmiede/psb-foundation/README.md

 Fixed entries get removed on next check (every time the cache is cleared).<br>
 It's recommended to check this table during extension development.

+### Special features
+#### Frontend variables
+Common use cases include bank account and contact information, strings that are often used in a lot of different contexts.
+The use of frontend variables:
+- ensures consistent formatting
+- simplifies changes a lot: just change a single value in the backend instead of extensive research, hard editorial work or database queries

+You can define frontend variables on all pages including root (ID: 0).
+Just create a new record on that page (New record -> PSbits | Foundation -> Frontend variable).
+Variables are inherited by subpages.
+Variables defined on subpages overwrite variables of the same name from parent pages.
+If a variable value starts with `TS:` the corresponding TypoScript path will be used as output value.
+You can even refer to class constants like `\Your\Namespace\To\Your\Class::CONSTANT_NAME`.
+Array constants can be handled, too: `\Your\Namespace\To\Your\Class::CONSTANT_ARRAY['level1']['level2']`.

+The appliance of these variables can be enabled via the extension settings.
+You also can specify the marker syntax with which variables can be used (default is two curly braces like `{{variable}}`).
+A backend module (PSB Foundation -> Frontend variables) lists all available variables on a selected page.

+You can use variables in any content, from input and text fields to language labels.
+The replacement takes place in AfterCacheableContentIsGeneratedEvent.
+Since the variables are inserted into the final HTML content, their output value always is of type string!

 ### Helper classes
 #### ContextUtility
 `PSB\PsbFoundation\Utility\ContextUtility` offers short and easy access to basic information.